trixiahorner/firewall_log_review/README.md

 <br>
 <br>

-### 3. We can clean it up even more.
+### 3. More clean up
-We don’t necessarily care about all the different fields.
-Let's focus on the closed connections (FIN) and pull just specific fields out of the data to clean it up.
-We use cut with the -d switch to tell cut the delimiter is a space.
-Then, we tell it what fields we are interested in.
+I don’t necessarily care about all the different fields.
+I focus on the closed connections (FIN) and pull just specific fields out of the data to clean it up.
+I use *cut* with the -d switch to tell cut the delimiter is a space.
+Then, I specify the fields I am interested in.
 ```
 grep 192.168.1.6 ASA-syslogs.txt | grep -v 24.230.56.6 | grep FIN | cut -d ' ' -f 1,3,4,5,7,8,9,10,11,12,13,14
 ```
 ![grepFIN](https://github.com/trixiahorner/firewall_log_review/blob/main/images/F3.png?raw=true)
 <br>
-We see that the suspect IP is just communicating with two IP addresses again and again
+Notice that the suspect IP is just communicating with two IP addresses again and again.
 <br>
 <br>

-### 4. Look at those specific IPs
+### 4. Analyzing those specific IPs
-First, let's look at the connections with 13.107.237.38.
-We want to drill down and see just data from that IP address
+First, I look at the connections with 13.107.237.38.
+I only want to see data from that IP address.
 ```
 grep 192.168.1.6 ASA-syslogs.txt | grep -v 24.230.56.6 | grep FIN | grep 13.107.237.38 | cut -d ' ' -f 1,3,4,5,7,8,9,10,11,12,13,14
 ```
 ![IP1](https://github.com/trixiahorner/firewall_log_review/blob/main/images/F4.png?raw=true)
 <br>
-I notice that the byes are kind of close to eachother
+I notice that the bytes are kind of close to eachother.
 <br>
 <br>

-There are also a lot of connections from 18.160.185.174 as well, so let's zoom in on that IP address
+There are also a lot of connections from 18.160.185.174 as well, so I focus in on that IP address.
 ```
 grep 192.168.1.6 ASA-syslogs.txt | grep -v 24.230.56.6 | grep FIN | grep 18.160.185.174 | cut -d ' ' -f 1,3,4,5,7,8,9,10,11,12,13,14
 ```